hohmlearning/hohmlearning/README.md

 ## Dear Visitor, welcome to my portfolio,

 I'm a Process Engineering burning for innovative developments.
 I want to push the boundaries making the impossible possible.
-Incorporation of  engineering skills with machine learning, enable new modeling approaches.
+The incorporation of engineering skills with machine learning enables new modeling approaches.
 Enhanced methods are possibly created through the superposition of robust, well-known technics with recent machine learning algorithms.

 ---